-There is a lot of shared ground between the topic of electronic signatures and our previous article regarding document management for NetSuite, namely efficiency and accessibility.
+There is a lot of shared ground between the topic of electronic signatures and our previous article regarding NetSuite document management, namely efficiency and accessibility.
 However, signatures introduce one further level of complexity by requiring an action on the document (often from someone outside of your organisation) as opposed to simply uploading or viewing it.

 With this in mind, we look at:

 - What Advantages do Electronic Signatures Offer NetSuite Users?